hpe-storage/scod/docs/container_storage_provider/hpe_cloud_volumes/index.md

 !!! note
     In other regions where HPE Cloud Volumes provide services, such as us-west-1, but cloud providers has no managed Kubernetes service; BYO Kubernetes is the only available option when it becomes available as a supported feature of the CSP.

-### Limitations
+## Limitations

 Consult the [compatibility and support](../../csi_driver/index.md#compatibility_and_support) table for generic limitations and requirements.
 CSI and CSP specific limitations with HPE Cloud Volumes Block is listed below.

 - The Volume Group Provisioner and Volume Group Snapshotter sidecars are currently not implemented in the HPE Cloud Volumes CSP.
 - The base CSI driver parameter `description` is ignored by the CSP.
 - In some cases, your a "regionID" needs to be supplied in the `StorageClass` and in conjunction with Ephemeral Inline Volumes.
 Your "regionID" may only be found in the APIs.
-Join us on [Slack](https://slack.hpedev.io/) if you're hitting this isssue (it can be found in the CSP logs).
+Join us on [Slack](https://slack.hpedev.io/) if you're hitting this isssue (it can be seen in the CSP logs).

 ## StorageClass parameters